swiftlang/swift-evolution/proposals/0311-task-locals.md

 }
 ```

-As expected, because the *detached task* completely discards any context information from the creating task, no sugar preferences were automatically carried through to it.
+As expected, because the *detached task* completely discards any contextual information from the creating task, no sugar preferences were automatically carried through to it.
 This is similar to task priority, which also is never automatically inherited in detached tasks.

 If necessary, it is possible is possible to make a detached task carry a specific priority, executor preference and even task-local value by handling the propagation manually: